Hannah, Jill, John, or The Johnson Family. No mixed-message posts.

 CFCNX Social Media Assistant

-Start with one strong weekly format.
-Improve the capture process, caption structure, CTA, and tracking before adding more formats.
+Start with one strong post each week.
+Get the filming, caption, CTA, and results check right before adding more posts.

 Too tired, injury risk, inconsistency, no time, intimidation.